axgkl/devapps/docs/install/prod_inst.md

 # Installing DevApps Derived Packages

 Here is how applications derived from `devapps` are installed.
-It is actually a normal "pip install" - but you have to configure the package server, which is hosted on Axiros' [Artifactory](https://artifacts.github.com) server.
+It is actually a normal "pip install" - but you have to configure the package server, which may be hosted on private Artifactory server.

 > You will never `pip install devapps` standalone in a project but it will be installed as a *requirement* of derived packages.